flurdy/philharmonic/README.md

 ### Suite of Services

 * Conductor - Akka based application to find, start and stop microservices (In beta)
-* Notepad - Service configurations with stub and stack support (In dev)
+* Notesheet - Service configurations with stub and stack support (In dev)
 * Gantry - Docker API interaction (Currently part of Conductor)
 * Phil - Simple CLI shell that interacts with Conductor (Planned)
 * Melody - Service discovery (Planned)